Reading a Neon dataset/recording#

 NeonDataset | 2 recordings

-NeonDataset has a recordings attribute that contains a list of NeonRecording objects.
-These NeonRecording objects can be accessed by their index.
+NeonDataset has a recordings attribute containing a list of NeonRecording objects.
+You can access individual recordings by index:

 [3]: